tdownie0/music-theor-ease/topics/Fundamentals/ch3.md

 point, classes resemble the layout of common taxonomies from biology (vertebrate, invertebrate, mammal, and such).
 Classes can inherit from other classes, and this is often referred to a "parent" and "child" relationship.
 The parent is structured to allow for the child to exist based off its own properties.
-In our case, the Kitten class has a name, age, and breed property as well, their setup is just borrowed from the parent.
+In our case, the `Kitten` class has a name, age, and breed property as well, their setup is just borrowed from the parent.
 It can also be observed that we do not need the function keyword to declare functions (methods) inside of class.

-You may have also noticed the new keywords "public", "protected", and "private".
+You may have also noticed the new keywords `public`, `protected`, and `private`.
 These properties come with the philosophy of classes as well.
-At the top of the declaration we have class Cat{}.
+At the top of the declaration we have `class Cat{}`.
 This names the class we wish to create.
-Inside of it is the first method that is optional, which is constructor.
+Inside of it is the first method that is optional, which is `constructor`.
 The constructor declares the parameters the class needs in order to create itself, as well as the logic to be run upon its creation.
+We see here that the `{}` for `constructor` is empty, so only the variables will be declared with no additional logic.

 We see each parameter has a key word associated with it which actually dictates that variable's access modifier.
-First is "public", which indicates that the property can be accessed wherever an instance of the class exists, or in any of its child classes.
-We see this with "testCat.name".
+First is `public`, which indicates that the property can be accessed wherever an instance of the class exists, or in any of its child classes.
+We see this with `testCat.name`.
 Using the new keyword and then specifying which class you would like to create is referred to as creating an instance of that class.
 This is its own individual copy of the class.

 > **Note:**
-> There is another keyword "static" which allows for a variable to exist across all of the classes that
+> There is another keyword `static` which allows for a variable to exist across all of the classes that
 > are associated with it.
 This is useful for things such as having a counter (something that tracks a
 > number amount) which adds one to itself everytime a new instance of the class is created.
 This allows
 > every existing instance the ability to share and access the value at any point in the program.
 Other
-> properties that are not defined as "static" will be unique to the class instance being created.
+> properties that are not defined as `static` will be unique to the class instance being created.
 In our
 > Cat example, the name, age, and breed properties are completely independent from any other instance,
 > having their own values directly tied to only them.

 You see the other two properties actually return errors to us.
-This is due to both "protected" and "private" having an increased set of conditions in order to be accessed.
-With "protected", the property can only be directly accessed from within the class itself, or in a child class.
-Here we see in the Kitten class that it extends the Cat class.
+This is due to both `protected` and `private` having an increased set of conditions in order to be accessed.
+With `protected`, the property can only be directly accessed from within the class itself, or in a child class.
+Here we see in the Kitten class that it extends the `Cat` class.
 This means that Kitten inherits its definition and behavior from Cat.
 It is free to add additional things it would like specifically at its creation, but it will follow the parent's base template by default with Typescript.
 Other languages may require you to call a method to call the parent's constructor, which must be done if it requires arguments.
-You also have access to "public" and "protected" methods from within child classes.
-In the Kitten class we see a method getAge() that accesses "this.age" from the Cat class, which is "protected".
+You also have access to `public` and `protected` methods from within child classes.
+In the `Kitten` class we see a method `getAge()` that accesses `this.age` from the `Cat` class, which is `protected`.
 Since it is this access modifier, we can access the property directly in this case.
-If this were "private", this would not be the case, and we would get an error denying us access.
-We see the the instance of Kitten ("testKitten"), calls the getAge() successfully.
+If this were `private`, this would not be the case, and we would get an error denying us access.
+We see the the instance of `Kitten` (`testKitten`), calls the `getAge()` successfully.
 The method allows access to the property.
 We could not access it otherwise from this instance.
-You will notice that getAge() does not have a access modifier key word next to it.
-Due to this, the program will default to using "public".
+You will notice that `getAge()` does not have a access modifier key word next to it.
+Due to this, the program will default to using `public`.

-Finally we get to "private".
-As I assume you may expect, "private" is the first two levels of access restriction, and adds another layer.
+Finally we get to `private`.
+As I assume you may expect, `private` is the first two levels of access restriction, and adds another layer.
 Private properties can only be accessed from within the class they originated in.
-We see in the call above, "testKitten.getBreed()", which yields an error.
+We see in the call above, `testKitten.getBreed()`, which yields an error.
 This is due to the function being marked private.
 This prevents instances from calling the method, as well as child classes themselves.
-The next line below calls the same method, but this time on the original class it was defined on, "testCat.getBreed()".
+The next line below calls the same method, but this time on the original class it was defined on, `testCat.getBreed()`.
 It also receives an error due to not being able to call the method on an instance.
-Last we see the call to "testCat.secretInfo()", which is successful.
-This is due to the method defaulting to "public" in the Cat class.
+Last we see the call to `testCat.secretInfo()`, which is successful.
+This is due to the method defaulting to `public` in the `Cat` class.
 Since we can access public methods on a class, and a method within a class can access any information contained within that class, the method is allowed to access the information.
 The private property belongs directly to the Cat class, so a method on that same class can access anything that is private for that class.